aliyaliyuan/ASLingo/README.md

 A basic GUI that captures the live video feed from your device and displays the letter being recognized (A, L, X, or None). hello.py is the back-end python script that imports flask and the trained model to create end points for the HTML file to connect with. front_end.html captures the live video, sends frames to hello.py, which uses the model to make the predictions, then sends the information back.
 This is the simplest GUI it will be.
 Eventually, I want to incorporate users, lessons, and games.

+The flashcard section is the first feature to be developed.
+Once users are set up, I will have a word/phrase/grammar bank that tracks what the user has learned so far as well as mistakes.
+This will inform what the user will be given in future lessons and games.

 ## How To Train the Model
 First, run Train_mp_ALX.py.
 This will create a landmarks.csv, which extract features from the images in your training data.
 These features are then used to generate the predictive model.
 You will need to save the model.